yasuohasegawa/TensorflowJsExample/README.md

 # TensorflowJsExample
-This is modifed version of a Daniel Shiffman tutorial Color Classifier exmaple.<br>
+This is a modified version of a Daniel Shiffman tutorial Color Classifier example.<br>
 Color data and original code are the below. https://github.com/shiffman/Tensorflow-JS-Examples/tree/master/02_Color_Classifier